ekmadsen/Logging/README.md

 order by t.Id desc
 ```

 Once again, I'll promote my [AspNetCore.Middleware](https://github.com/ekmadsen/AspNetCore.Middleware) solution that enables exception details to flow from a SQL database through a service to a website, displaying a full cross-process stack trace (related by CorrelationId) in the web browser and in the logs.
-It's manifestly clear from this stack trace that failure to check the uniqueness of the new user's email address caused the folowing exception:
+It's manifestly clear from this stack trace that failure to check the uniqueness of the new user's email address caused the following exception:
 ```
 Exception Type =             ErikTheCoder.Logging.SimpleException
 Exception Correlation ID =   9DA80707-DFAA-4C7F-AA59-C4CA813ABE9A